segmentio/integration-sdk/README.md

 The `/spec` directory stores a collection of interfaces that define the Segment spec.
 These interfaces are implemented by `Facade`.

 ## `facade/`
-The `facade` directory stores the base `Facade` class as well some child `Facade` class implementations.
+This directory stores the base `Facade` class as well some child `Facade` class implementations.
 It also stores the main Segment API methods represented also as `Facade` classes.

 `Facade` is designed to provide some type safety for developers and make up for our lack of API enforcement further up in our pipeline.